karmab/kcli/README.md

   - centos2
 ```

-Regarding Vms, You can point at an existing profile within your plans, define all parameters for the vms, or combine both approaches.
+Regarding VMS, You can point at an existing profile within your plans, define all parameters for the VMS, or combine both approaches.

-Specific scripts and ips arrays can be used directly in the plan file ( or in profiles one)
+Specific scripts and IPS arrays can be used directly in the plan file (or in profiles one)

 The samples directory contains examples to get you started

-Note that the description of the vm will automatically be set to the plan name, and this value will be used when deleting the entire plan as a way to locate matching vms.
+Note that the description of the VM will automatically be set to the plan name, and this value will be used when deleting the entire plan as a way to locate matching VMS.

 When launching a plan, the plan name is optional.
 If not is provided, the kvirt keyword will be used.

 If a file with the plan isnt specified with -f , the file kcli_plan.yml in the current directory will be used, if available.

-Also note that when deleting a plan, the network of the vms will also be deleted if no other vm are using them.
-You can prevent this by using the keep ( -k) flag
+Also note that when deleting a plan, the network of the VMS will also be deleted if no other VM are using them.
+You can prevent this by using the keep (-k) flag

-For an advanced use of plans along with scripts, you can check the [plans](plans/README.md) page to deploy all upstream projects associated with Red Hat Cloud Infrastructure products ( or downstream versions too)
+For an advanced use of plans along with scripts, you can check the [plans](plans/README.md) page to deploy all upstream projects associated with Red Hat Cloud Infrastructure products (or downstream versions too)

 ## available parameters